Appeals court rules Mississippi can resume Google inquiry

 JACKSON, Miss.
 (AP) — An appeals court has ruled that Mississippi's attorney general can resume an investigation of Google.

-The 5th U.S. Circuit Court of Appeals on Friday overturned a district judge who had sided with Google.
-The district judge originally ruled that the unit of Alphabet Inc. didn't have to answer a subpoena by Mississippi Attorney General Jim Hood.
+The 5th U.S. Circuit Court of Appeals on Friday overturned a district judge who had sided with Google, originally ruling that the unit of Alphabet Inc. didn't have to answer a subpoena by Mississippi Attorney General Jim Hood.

 The appeals court is also dissolving an injunction issued by the judge that had barred Hood from bringing any lawsuits against the Mountain View, California-based company.